 Rules-driven business process integration.

-It has an intuitive mapping and modeling for business processes.
+It has intuitive mapping and modelling for business processes.

 It delivers a real-time, integrated view of operations across the entire enterprise.